Green-Reliable-Software-Budapest/Hack-for-Earth-Green-AI-Hackathon-2025/README.md

 ## Purpose

-In a single weekend, participants will form teams and build open-source prototypes that demonstrate how artificial intelligence can help societies adapt to or mitigate the impacts of climate change.
+In a single month, participants will form teams and build open-source prototypes that demonstrate how artificial intelligence can help societies adapt to or mitigate the impacts of climate change.
 The hackathon focuses on locally relevant innovation across sectors such as **energy**, **agriculture**, **water**, **transport**, **waste**, **health**, and **early warning systems**.
 Your mission is to produce a working proof-of-concept, document your approach, and share your code with the world.

 ### Overarching Agenda